-The X-TERRA 305 and 505 have an adjustable ground balance which helps in compensating for false signals.
+The X-Terra 50 has an adjustable ground balance which helps in compensating for false signals.

 When the detector is unbalanced, it will detect targets, but it may also register false detections due to ground mineralisation.
-These false detections are displayed as -9 in the 505 and -4 in the 305 in All Metal, or as two dashes when using the factory preset patterns.
+These false detections are displayed as -9 in all metal or two dashes when using the factory preset patterns.
 This will cause good targets to be displayed only briefly and with clipped sound.